Iadvd/RetrocomputingZXSpectrum/GameExamples/MoonAndThePirates/README.md

 Moon will have to gain their respect as a genuine pirate if she wants to recover the keys.

-These is the pirate crow:
+This is the pirate crow:

 - Captain Socks: he is the leader of these seadogs! he is greedy and always looking for gold!